fnaumenko/isChIP/README.md

 pthread<br>
 zlib (optionally)

-Go to the desired directory and type commands:<br>
+Go to the desired directory and type:<br>
 ```wget -O isChIP.zip https://github.com/fnaumenko/isChIP/archive/1.0.zip```<br>
 ```unzip isChIP.zip```<br>
 ```cd isChIP-1.0```<br>
 ```make```

-If **zlib** is not installed on your system, a linker message will be displayed.<br>
+If **zlib** is not installed on your system, the linker will display a message.<br>
-In that case you can compile the program without the ability to work with .gz files: open *makefile* in any text editor, uncomment last macro in the second line, comment third line, save *makefile*, and try ```make``` again.<br>
+In that case you can compile the program without the ability to work with .gz files.
+For this open *makefile* in any text editor, uncomment last macro in the second line, comment third line, save *makefile*, and try ```make``` again.<br>
 To be sure about **zlib** on your system, type ```whereis zlib```.

 ### Prepare reference genome
-Download the required reference genome from UCSC: ftp://hgdownload.soe.ucsc.edu/goldenPath/<br>
+Download the required reference genome from UCSC: *ftp://hgdownload.soe.ucsc.edu/goldenPath/*<br>
-For example, to download mouse library **mm9** go to the desired directory and:
+For example, to download mouse library **mm9**:

 **Linux**<br>
 type commands:<br>